 To address this, I developed the “weather” concept–a scoring system based on data from the analysts’ own queue, team queues, and the environment.
 This provided actionable insights, helping analysts focus on priorities with a clear understanding of their tasks.

+Although initial data visualizations were confusing, after five iterations, I simplified it to a text-and-icon interface that effectively conveyed key information at a glance.
 The weather feature gives analysts the context they need to start the day confidently, aware of what's happening within their organization.
 As things change, alerts help them adjust their focus to meet the most critical needs.

 Also from the research, the analyst struggle to figure out what to work on next.